alexharri/website/posts/planes.md

 ### Rays and lines

-We've been talking about a line-plane intersection, but I've been visualizing a ray-plane intersection.
+We've been talking about line-plane intersections, but I've been lying a bit by visualizing ray-plane intersections instead for visual clarity.

 <Scene scene="project-point-onto-plane" height={500} usesVariables />